Writers are told to ensure the Reader always knows where, when and why things are happening in stories. That’s simple to deliver about the Burning.

 The Arbour Hill site is just one element of the extensive former British military complex just north of the River Liffey, behind Croppy’s Acre.
 It was almost like a small town, a major enclave within the city.
 Across the street from Arbour Hill (on the river-side) stands the huge centrepiece – the Royal Barracks (marked green), once the largest in Europe.
 Later renamed for Michael Collins and now one of the National Museum of Ireland’s major sites (Free admission, well worth a visit for military exhibits and lots more.
 When it re-opens….).

 Not far away is the former King George V Military Hospital, now St. Bricin’s (marked blue).
-Other sites further to the west on Infirmary Road were also used by crown forces (RAMC) pre-Independence.
-Most are in ruins now (orange).
+Other sites further to the west on Infirmary Road were also used by crown forces (Royal Army Medical Corps) pre-Independence.
+The former Royal Infirmary on the Phoenix Park side is now the DPP’s office.
+But the other buildings are in ruins now (orange).
 A shameful waste of Dublin City Council land in a housing crisis, although plans for social housing have been drawn up.

 Arbour Hill itself has several sites of historic interest (below).
 They speak of Ireland’s entangled past with Britain.
 The revered 1916 Executed Leaders mass grave (marked black+green) within a former British prison parade ground; a British military graveyard (black); the former garrison’s Protestant chapel, now a Catholic church for our Defence Forces (yellow); and the Irish U.N Veterans’ Association House and Garden (green).
 Largest of them all, the former Detention Barracks (red).